jermp/jermp.github.io/_pages/about.md

 such as Bioinformatics, Information Retrieval, and Natural Language Processing.
 The main objective is to improve the efficiency of complex tasks in these fields by providing *efficient* (i.e., "fast") and *effective* (i.e., "small") indexes to maintain/query data.
-In fact, a compressed index uses less storage space than the original data, thus permitting to:
+In fact, a compressed index uses less storage space than the original data, thus permitting:

+- for a fixed memory budget, to handle larger datasets;
-(1) handle larger datasets within the same memory budget, (2) maintain the data in faster memory levels (e.g., RAM instead of disk), hence granting fast queries.
+- for the same dataset, to maintain its compressed representation in faster memory levels (e.g., RAM instead of disk), hence granting faster access.

 I am committed to efficient software production: my software is available on [GitHub](https://github.com/jermp).